yvelikova/axway-open-docs/content/en/docs/apigtw_auth_auth/ldap_overview.md

 #### Create an authentication policy

-You must configure an authentication policy to set the ateway to authenticate against your directory server.
+You must configure an authentication policy to set the gateway to authenticate against your directory server.
 This example uses the **HTTP Basic** authentication filter with a user name and password combination, but you can configure a different authentication mechanism as required.

 1. Add a new policy named, for example, `LDAP Authentication`.
 2. Open the **Authentication** category in the filter palette, and drag an **HTTP Basic** filter onto the policy canvas.
 3. Set the following, and click **Finish**:
     * **Credential Format**: `User Name`
     * **Repository Name**: The LDAP repository you configured (`LDAP Repository`)
 4. For more details on the fields and options in this configuration window, see .
 5. Click on the **Add Relative Path** icon to create a new relative path (for example, `/ldap`) that links to this policy, and deploy the policy to API Gateway.